 Online MSW Program

-*Classes start in May.
+The Summer 2020 cohort classes start in May.

 No GRE required!
 Click here to view the sequence of courses for the program.

 The online program uses a cohort model in which approximately 25 students will build a learning community, engaging actively with University of Iowa faculty.
 Twice a year, students in your geographic area will meet as a group with local social work practitioners.